Pedro María de Anaya: First presidency

-When the Revolt of the Polkos subsequently broke out, Anaya stood behind Gómez Farías, but Antonio López de Santa Anna arrived to moderate a solution between the two factions and deposed Gomez Farias, Anaya was chosen as the interim president while Santa Anna went to deal with the American expeditionary force that had landed at Veracruz.
+When the Revolt of the Polkos broke out, Anaya stood behind Gómez Farías.
+Santa Anna returned to broker a settlement, deposed Gómez Farías, and had Anaya named substitute president while he went to face the American landing at Veracruz.
+Congress elected him on 1 April 1847; he took the oath that same day.

-Anaya was authorized by congress to place the capital under a state of siege and he had to work very hard to fight the provincialism that served as an obstacle against a united war effort, with states resisting to contribute as much as they could, and making alliances with each other.
-After the Battle of Cerro Gordo in which the Americans broke through the defenses on the way to Mexico City, congress gave the president extraordinary faculties, without giving him the faculty to make a peace treaty on his own, or to alienate any portion of national territory, and anyone who now attempted to negotiate with the Americans was declared a traitor.
-A commission was set up to continue the task of legislation in the case that congress was unable to continue in its duties.
-On 2 April, Anaya convoked a junta in which he to resolve the issue on whether to defend the capital in case there was not a reasonable chance of winning.
-All of the supply and budget issues were expounded and the cabinet endorsed guerrilla warfare.
-When Santa Anna returned to the capital, Anaya passed the presidency down to him.
+Anaya was authorized to place the capital under a state of siege and spent the term trying to overcome the issues that blocked a united war effort, with states resisting contributions and making separate bargains with one another.
+After the Battle of Cerro Gordo, in which the Americans broke the defenses on the road to Mexico City, Congress granted the president extraordinary faculties but withheld the power to make a peace treaty or alienate national territory, and declared anyone who negotiated with the Americans a traitor.
+A commission was created to legislate if Congress could not sit.
+On 2 April Anaya convened a junta on whether the capital should be defended if there was no reasonable chance of holding it.
+Supply and budget problems were laid out and the cabinet endorsed guerrilla warfare.
+When Santa Anna returned to the capital, Anaya surrendered the presidency to him.